Thursday, August 27, 2020

 My cousin,

-I feel so obliged by your civilities and the warm welcome you gave me that I did not want to let the Archduke's people return without once again giving you my thanks, and without making sure that I would very much wish to find the means of being able to show you my gratitude and to give you marks of the sincerity with which I am
+I feel so obliged by your civilities and the warm welcome you have given me that I have not wanted to let the Archduke's people return without once again giving you my thanks and without making sure that I would very much wish to find the means of being able to show you my gratitude and to give you marks of the sincerity with which I am,

 Kristina.